klieret/everything-you-didnt-now-you-needed/slides.md

 ## Configuring the build

-I'm working on scikit-build for the next three years!
+I'm funded to work on scikit-build for three years!
 CMake for Python packaging.

-Currently based on distutils & setuptools - but will be rewritten!

 ::right::